September 24th – at Michigan No. 7 Colorado 27, No, 4 Michigan 26

-But for the next two full quarters it was all Michigan.
-Wolverine running back Tim Biakabutuka scored on a four yard run to pull UM to within 14-9 with 1:14 before halftime.
-Going for a two point conversion to pull the Wolverines to within a field goal of the Buffs, quarterback Todd Collins was intercepted by Buffs’ linebacker Matt Russell, preserving a five point lead for Colorado.
+Wolverine running back Tim Biakabutuka scored on a four yard run to pull Michigan to within 14-9 with 1:14 before halftime.
+Going for a two point conversion to pull the Wolverines to within a field goal of the Buffs, quarterback Todd Collins was intercepted by CU linebacker Matt Russell, preserving a five point lead for the Buffs.

 Now it was time for the Buffs to mount a comeback, but not before giving CU fans more reason to test their faith.
 After punting the ball away on its first four second half possessions (not including the James Kidd fumble after a Michigan kickoff), Colorado finally mounted a drive.
 Commencing with about eight minutes remaining in the game, Stewart methodically passed the Buffs down the field.
 After Stewart hit Michael Westbrook for nine yards down to the Michigan four yard line, the Buffs had a first-and-goal.
 Yes, CU was down 12 points, but now they were at point blank range, and still over five minutes remained on the game clock.
 Plenty of time for two scores and a victory.